openXapps/web-apps-mylist/README.md

-# OpenApps - ShopIT
+# OpenApps - SmartSHOPPER

-ShopIT is a [PWA](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) pet project, that allows you to use a regular web app for creating and organizing a shopping list.
+SmartSHOPPER is a [PWA](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app) pet project, that allows you to use a regular web app for creating and organizing a shopping list.

 **Functionality highlights**
 * Create and organize reusable shopping list items.